13 Benefits Of Integrating ERP Software In Manufacturing

 With phase rollout, you install components over time rather than all at once.
 Your company moves from your legacy system to your new one in a series of predetermined steps.
 You can complete these steps using one of the following formats.

-• Phase Rollout by Geography – This format works great for companies with multiple locations.
-Also known as pilot adoption, each location or department implements the new system when they feel they are ready.
+• Phase Rollout by Geography: The format works well for companies with multiple locations.
+Also known as pilot adoption, each location or department implements the new system when they feel ready.

 As with big bang, phase rollout has its own fair share of pros and cons.
-Phase rollouts let your company ease into the new system, but they also make your network and infrastructure more complex and error prone.
+Phase rollouts let your company ease into the new system.
+However, they also make your network and infrastructure more complex and error-prone.
 You also risk data loss as ERP modules exist to work together as a single unit.

 Parallel Adoption